multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 **Creating guarded transactions using controllers**
 We can create guarded transactions using any of the available controllers.

-Each controller includes a guarded argument, which must be set if we want to create a guarded transaction.
+Each controller method includes a guardian argument, which must be set if we want to create a guarded transaction.
 Let’s issue a fungible token using a relayed transaction:

 ```js